Purpose

 1. 1Disclosures based on the Financial Instruments and Exchange Act

-Securities reports, quarterly reports, internal control reports, extraordinary reports, and other related information
+Annual and semiannual securities reports, internal control reports, extraordinary reports, and other related information

 2. 2Disclosures based on the Companies Act